schmitzlab/stable-transgenerational-inheritance-of-DNA-methylation/_doc/content/index.md

 weight = 10
 +++

-Scripts and information used in the paper "Stable inheritance of DNA methylation allows for the creation of genetic maps and the study of epiallele inheritance patterns in the absence of genetic variation".
+Scripts and information used in the paper [Stable inheritance of DNA methylation allows creation of epigenotype maps and the study of epiallele inheritance patterns in the absence of genetic variation](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1288-x).